The Bankrate promise

 All student loans, both federal and private, accumulate interest at one point or another.
 Even so, the way the interest is calculated depends on the type of loan you utilize, who your lender is and the type of rate you have.

-While the federal funds rate isn’t the exact interest rate you’re charged for taking out credit, it serves as a benchmark for the rates you have to pay for things like auto loans or personal loans.
-Essentially, if the Federal Reserve hikes or cuts the Fed funds rate, interest rates on those loans respond in kind.
+While the federal funds rate isn’t the exact interest rate you’re charged for taking out credit, it is a benchmark for the rates you have to pay for loans.
+In other words, if the Fed raises interest rates, the average interest rate on loans will also increase.
+Likewise, if the Fed cuts interest rates, lenders are likelier to lower their interest rates.

-If you already have a fixed-rate student loan, decisions made by the Federal Reserve won’t affect you at all.
-However, if you’re taking out a new loan, your rate will reflect current trends.
+If you already have federal student loans, decisions made by the Federal Reserve won’t affect you at all.
+However, if you’re taking out a new federal student loan this year after the Fed raised interest rates, your loans will have a higher interest rate than those you took out last year.

 How to respond to Fed rate changes